Who we are

 Nancy Ostiguy, Associate Professor, Entomology

 Dr. Ostiguy’s lab is investigating the contribution of various stresses, such as varroa mites and miticides (used to control varroa mites), on Colony Collapse Disorder and other honey bee diseases.
-The impact of viruses and miticides on the survivorship of eggs, larvae, pupae and the longevity of newly emerged bees are being explored.
-The epidemiology (spatial and temporal distribution) of viral diseases and general colony health and survivorship are being investigated with researchers from six other universities in the United States.
-Models to predict varroa mite populations (and potential virus infection) as influenced by size of apiary and ambient conditions are being constructed and tested.
+Current work includes the limited characterization of the pesticide exposure experienced by honey bees in stationary apiaries.
+This work is expected to expand to provide improved characterization of honey bee and native pesticide exposure.
+Models to predict how varroa mite populations, virus infection and other colony and apiary characteristics influence colony survivorship are being constructed and tested.
 Work is underway to evaluate varroa control tactics that do not expose bees to miticides yet reduce mite populations.

 Harland Patch, Research Associate, Entomology